mufeedvh/larvitbase-www/README.md

     send __res.data__ as a JSON string to the client.

-* Run reqparser clean function
+* Run reqParser clean function

 ## Installation